 You will need to use the Home app if you wish to rename or delete your unified Google home.
 You will not be able to do this in the Nest app.

 If you are the owner of a Nest home and another member of the home removes you via the Home app, then it will unlink all the Nest devices associated with your Nest home, and you will lose access to the Nest home.

-After you migrate your Nest account to a Google Account, you will still be able to control your existing Nest devices via the Nest app.
+After you migrate your Nest Account to a Google Account, you will still be able to control your existing Nest devices through the Nest app.
 Certain Nest devices and features will be available in the Home app immediately, with more to be added over time.

 Services and subscriptions

 What happens to my energy services if I migrate my account to Google?